How Do I?

 How do I report an employee who received a lump sum payment?

-1. Select “Lump Sum Payout / Pay Advance” under the wage discrepancy codes.
+1. Select “Lump Sum Payment” under the wage discrepancy codes.

 Note: Some employers have elected to only include certain wage types as reportable wages for the employee’s final average compensation.
 Please review the division’s definition of compensation and only report includible wage types to MERS.
 If the wage type paid is not part of the division’s definition of compensation, do not report it to MERS.